martinberlin/eink-calendar/README.md

 - A screenshot to BMP endpoint that prints a webpage with the contents you need displayed on Eink (This does for you CALE)
 - The Firmware driving the Eink display will wake up every morning or every 2 hours and read this screenshot.
 Then it will stay in deep sleep mode, consuming 1 miliamper from the battery, until it wakes up again and repeats the loop.

+The goal is to build a dynamic calendar that is easy to install and has the lowest consumption as possible.

 ### Simple configuration